|

 not stay to protect me from Éric?"

-holiday.
-And I hear Alec wants to try out for the Bâton Haut team!"
+need a holiday.
+And I hear Alec wants to try out for the Bâton Haute

-as The Doctor hoped it would.
-He, too, would lose the sick feeling in
+lifted as The Doctor hoped it would.
+He, too, would lose the sick feeling

-the pit of his stomach soon, he hoped.
-Perhaps tonight when he lay in
+in the pit of his stomach soon - perhaps tonight when he lay in Dominique’s

-Dominique's sweet arms.
-She had a way of making him forget most of his
+sweet arms.
+She had a way of making him forget most of his troubles.
+That